bangbangcon/bangbangcon.github.io/speakers.md

 ### Pokey Rule

 <a name="pokey-rule" id="pokey-rule"></a>
 <img src="images/speakers/thumbnail/pokey-rule.png" alt="Pokey Rule" class="speaker-img" />

 **Cursorless: keyboards and mice are sooo last year!!**

 "swap funky fine whale".
 As a human being, which I assume you are, my dear reader (sorry bots!), this phrase probably doesn't mean a whole lot to you.
 But my computer snaps to action, swapping a particular pair of functions.
-I am going to talk about [anon: project name], a tool I developed on top of Talon and VSCode that helped me turn accessibility into a super power.
+I am going to talk about Cursorless, a voice coding tool I developed on top of Talon and VSCode that helped me turn accessibility into a super power.

 When editing code with a keyboard and mouse, your world centers around a little cursor.
 So, naturally, initial work on code editing by voice also centered around the same little cursor.
 But why should we be restricted by what works well with a keyboard?
 When two landscape designers discuss a design, they're not stuck with a laser pointer and a hundred small buttons, they say "move the red vase to the top corner".
 Let's bring the same fluency to coding.
 And hey, maybe I'll make a keyboard version of the tool to make coding a bit more accessible for people stuck with a keyboard and mouse 😉.

 **Pokey** is a freelance software engineer who will happily spend 3 weeks optimizing his coding setup to shave 10 seconds off a 5-minute task.
 He enjoys running, wild swimming and crocheting various and sundry small animals while coding by voice.
-Find him on Twitter at @PokeyRule and in the Talon slack workspace at @pokey
+Find him on Twitter at @PokeyRule and in the Talon slack workspace at @pokey.

 ---